Black gram nutrition: glycemic index, calories and diets

 The cultivated varieties of the black gram are used in agriculture to decide the most suitable and favorable variety to grow in specific conditions.
 Varieties that can grow in all seasons include LBG-20 or Teja, T-9, LBG-623, WBG-26 or Usha, PBG-1, LBG-752, MBG-207, and PU 31 (26).

 LBG-17 is a powdery mildew-resistant variety of black gram beans.
-Varieties, such as PU-31, LBG-20, T-9, LBG 752 can resist the yellow mosaic virus.
+PU-31, LBG-20, T-9, and LBG 752 can resist the yellow mosaic virus.
 The LBG-648 variety is also Corynospora leaf spot and rust-resistant (26).

-Some varieties, such as ADT 1 and ADT 2, are grown for their particularly high protein content (27).
+Some varieties, such as ADT 1 and ADT 2, are grown for their exceptionally high protein content (27).

 The black gram plant is a warm-weather crop and requires a hot and humid climate for best growth, as it is a crop of a tropical region (28).
-The optimum temperature range for the growth of the black gram falls in the range of 27 to 30°C (80-86°F).
+The optimum temperature range for the growth of the black gram falls in the range of 80 to 86°F (27 to 30°C).

-The black gram plant or Vigna mungo grows best in soil with a pH value of 6.5 to 7.8.
-Black gram can be grown on sandy or heavy cotton soils, however, it can not be grown in alkaline or saline soils (28).
+The black gram plant or Vigna mungo grows best in soil with a pH of 6.5 to 7.8.
+Black gram can be grown on sandy or heavy cotton soils; however, it can not be grown in alkaline or saline soils (28).

 Consumption and Production

-India is the world's largest producer as well as consumer of the black gram.
+India is the world’s largest producer, as well as consumer, of the black gram.
 It produces about 1.5 to 1.9 million tons of urad annually from about 3.5 million hectares of area, with average productivity of 500kg per hectare.
-Black gram output accounts for about 10% of India's total pulse production.
+Black gram output accounts for about 10% of India’s pulse production.
 Import of black gram is mainly sourced from the neighboring country of Myanmar to meet domestic demand (29).

-However black gram has spread around the world and can now be found in many tropical areas of Asia, Africa, Australia, and the USA (1).
+However, the black gram has spread worldwide and can now be found in many tropical areas of Asia, Africa, Australia, and the USA (1).